-- Achieve the required G.E. (grade equivalent) in basic skills tests covering math, reading, and language (see Career Certification Program Details section of this handbook for required levels.);
+- Achieve the required G.E. (grade equivalent) in basic skills tests covering math, reading, and language (see Career Credential Program Details section of this handbook for required levels.);

 - Complete any other program prerequisites as stated in the course outlines.

 If the US DOE or the school questions the validity of the high schools’ credentials, the institution will first check the “Unacceptable Proof of Graduation” list.
 If the high school is on that list it will be judged as unacceptable.
 If it is not on that list but the institution still questions the validity of the high school credential we will ask for a transcript from the high school showing classes completed and passed.
 If the Adult Career Center is still not satisfied as to the validity of the credential, we may contact the states’ Department of Education in which the school is located to ascertain if the high school is approved by the state.